Graph-Based Methods for Discrete Choice: Graph-based methods for discrete choice

 \subsubsection{Laplacian-regularized logit models}

-To incorporate Laplacian regularization in our four logit models (logit, MNL, CL, CML), we add intercepts $v_{ia}$ for each item $i$ and chooser $a$ to the utility formulations.
-For instance, this results in the following utility function for MNL: $u_\theta(i, C, a) = u_i + \b{x_a}^T\b{\gamma_i} + v_{ia}$.
-While we could get rid of the global utilities $u_i$, $L2$ regularization (by encouraging small overall parameter values) enables us to learn a parsimonious model where $u_i$ is the global baseline utility and $v_{ia}$ represents per-chooser deviations.
-The per-chooser parameters of a Laplacian regularized logit are $\theta_A = \{\b{v_i}\}_{i\in U}$, where the vector $\b{v_i}$ stacks the values of $v_{ia}$ for each chooser $a\in A$.
+To incorporate Laplacian regularization in our four logit models (logit, MNL, CL, CML), we add per-chooser utilities $v_{ia}$ for each item $i$ and chooser $a$ to the utility formulations.
+For instance, this results in the following utility function for a per-chooser MNL: $u_\theta(i, C, a) = u_i + \bm{x_a}^T\bm{\gamma_i} + v_{ia}$.
+While we could get rid of the global utilities $u_i$, $L_2$ regularization enables us to learn a parsimonious model where $u_i$ is the global baseline utility and $v_{ia}$ represents per-chooser deviations.
+The per-chooser parameters of a Laplacian-regularized logit are $\theta_A = \{\bm{v_i}\}_{i\in U}$, where the vector $\bm{v_i}$ stacks the values of $v_{ia}$ for each chooser $a\in A$.
 All other parameters are global.
-The Laplacian-regularized log-likelihood can then be written down by combining \Cref{eq:chooice-model-ll,eq:laplacian-reg-ll}.
-Crucially, since the Laplacian is positive semi-definite, the terms $-\frac{\lambda}{2} \b{v_i}^T L \b{v_i}$ are concave---and since all four logit log-likelihoods are concave, their Laplacian-regularized negative log likelihoods (NLL) are convex.
+The Laplacian- and $L_2$-regularized log-likelihood can then be written down by combining \Cref{eq:chooice-model-ll,eq:laplacian-reg-ll}.
+Crucially, since the Laplacian is positive semi-definite, the terms $-\frac{\lambda}{2} \bm{v_i}^T L \bm{v_i}$ are concave---and since all four logit log-likelihoods are concave (as is the $L_2$ regularization term), their regularized negative log likelihoods (NLLs) are convex.
 This enables us to easily learn maximum-likelihood models with standard convex optimization methods.